The Three Little Birds: Johannes Jegerlehner

 In a Swiss tale collected by Johannes Jergerlehner from Oberwallis (canton of Valais) with the title Die Sternkinder ("The Star-Children"), a king forbids lighting any source of light at night, on penalty of death.
-However, in a house where two spnning women live, one is fast asleep, and the other works on the spinning wheel.
+However, in a house where two spinning women live, one is fast asleep, and the other works on the spinning wheel.
 The police come to inquire the woman why she disobeyed the ban, and she says she had a dream about having twins, one with a golden star on the breast, the other with a silver star.
 The police take her to the king.
 The king's son sees her and falls in love with her.
 They marry.
 After she gives birth to her sons, the old queen takes the babies and abandons them in the forest.
 However, the children are found by a hunter who has already a large family of ten children.
 The boys grow up and leave their adoptive father's home for a town, where they find work and live with the burgmeister and his wife.
 News of the star-children reach the ears of the new king.
 Meanwhile, the children's mother, who was sold by the old queen mother as a slave to another kingdom, works as a maidservant in the same town.
 The king searches for both children with the star marks and discovers the whole truth.